sgottsch/WikiquoteDumper/README.md

 - dumps_download.sh
 Before running, update the "languages" and "date" parameters as required, in correspondence to the Wikiquote and DBpedia dumps.

+Export the WikiquoteDumper class as an executable jar file called WikiquoteDumper.jar.

 Then, run the WikiquoteDumper with the following command.
 - dumps_processing.sh
 Before running, update the "path" parameter in the script.